Create a budget to help save money

 1. Find the right fund

 KiwiSaver is more than just a fancy savings account, it’s a genuine investment scheme.
-Your KiwiSaver provider takes your money and invests it on your behalf in different investments such as cash, bonds, gold, or company shares - all going well, by the time you’re eligible to withdrawal your savings you’ll have some extra money on top of what you contributed.
+Your KiwiSaver scheme provider takes your money and invests it on your behalf in different investments such as cash, bonds, gold, or company shares - all going well, by the time you’re eligible to withdrawal your savings you’ll have some extra money on top of what you contributed.
 It’s up to you to choose the type of investment fund you want your money to go into.

-KiwiSaver providers have a range of ‘funds’ for customers to choose from.
+KiwiSaver scheme providers typically have a range of ‘funds’ for customers to choose from.
 Each fund comes with a different level of risk – the higher risk an investment carries, the higher the potential return.
 A ‘growth’ fund will generally offer better returns over time but carries more risk.
 A ‘conservative’ fund has less risk but offers a lower return over time, so you need to choose the right one for your particular circumstances.
-Your KiwiSaver provider should clearly spell out the differences between the funds and can offer advice on how to decide which is a best fit.
+Your KiwiSaver scheme provider should clearly spell out the differences between the funds and can offer advice on how to decide which is a best fit.

 2. Check your benefits